-Here I’m going to share few skills that would be most expected to achieve expertise in DevOps.
+Here I’m going to share a few skills that would be most expected to achieve expertise in DevOps.

 - Experience with infrastructure automation tools like Puppet, Docker, Chef, Ansible and good fluency in web languages like Ruby, Python, PHP is the must-needed skills to become proficient in DevOps.

-- Familiarity with CI (continuous integration) tools like CruiseControl, Jenkins etc.
+- Familiarity with CI (continuous integration) tools like CruiseControl, Jenkins, etc.

 - Security training.

-- Expertise in soft skills like problem-solving, team-building, negotiation, listening skills etc.
+- Expertise in soft skills like problem-solving, team-building, negotiation, listening skills, etc.

 Other skills include:

 - Knowledge of software build cycles

 Even though you achieve many of the above skills, doing certifications related to this would be an added advantage.